Juris Doctor (J.D.)

 The student will be able to:

-• Competency in written and oral communication.
+• Demonstrate competency in written and oral communication.

 Program Specific Admission Requirements